 Schools and all new and expectant mothers should jointly undertake a risk assessment.
-Advice should be sought from the Trust's human resources consultants as necessary, and reasonable adjustments made to support the mother.
+Advice should be sought from the Trust's director of people as necessary, and reasonable adjustments made to support the mother.
 Where appropriate, a referral should be made to occupational health for further specific advice